Book of Judith: Historicity of Judith

 Today, it is generally accepted that the Book of Judith's historicity is dubious.
 The New Oxford Annotated Apocrypha writes that the book's "fictional nature is evident from its blending of history and fiction, beginning in the very first verse, and is too prevalent thereafter to be considered the result of mere historical mistakes."
 The names of people are either unknown to history or appear to be anachronistic, and many of the place names are also unknown.
 Typically, modern Catholic scholars view the book as historical fiction, and this is shown in the New American Bible translation, published by the U.S. Conference of Catholic Bishops.
 Despite this modern consensus, the Catholic Church long considered the book to be a historical document, and it is included with the other historical books in the Old Testament of Catholic Bibles.
+Regarding this, Jean-Baptiste Glaire wrote: "It [the Book of Judith] is historical, not a mixture of fact and fiction.
+This is proven by the narrative as a whole and its details, which provide us with precise information about Judith's history, geography, chronology, and genealogy.
+The ancient Jewish prayers for the first and second Sabbaths of the Feast of Dedication contain a summary of the Book of Judith, which also shows that the Israelites believed in the reality of the events recounted therein, for they could not have thanked God for an imaginary deliverance.
+Judith, 16:31 [in the Vulgate], moreover, mentions a festival instituted in memory of this heroine's victory.
+Universal tradition has accepted the strictly historical character of the Book of Judith.
+No one, until Luther, called it into question."
 The Catholic Church has not officially commented on the matter, although Pope John Paul II once remarked in 1995: "The Books of Tobit, Judith, and Esther, although dealing with the history of the Chosen People, have the character of allegorical and moral narrative rather than history properly so called."
 Various scholars have pointed out possible inspirations to events in Judith elsewhere in the Old Testament.
 Luis Alonso Schökel noted that Achior could have been inspired by important gentiles such as Rahab of Jericho from Joshua or Balaam from Numbers, and that Judith and Holofernes could have been inspired by Jael and Sisera from Judges, or David and Goliath from 1 Samuel.